Tax Alert

 What are the non-compliance penalties?

-If a taxpayer does not report a gain on the sale of residential property as business income when required, they could be assessed a gross negligence penalty equal to 50% of the additional taxes owing, in addition to interest charges.
+If a taxpayer doesn't report a gain on the sale of residential property as business income when required, they could be assessed a gross negligence penalty equal to 50% of the additional taxes owing, in addition to interest charges.
 Taxpayers who would like to report an omission of income or correct a previous error may qualify for penalty relief under the CRA’s Voluntary Disclosure Program.
 However, one of the criteria to qualify is that no CRA enforcement action has already begun.

 Don’t forget potential GST/HST implications